The Four Stages of Team Development

 Finally, the optimal level of performance is achieved.
 The team works interdependently and feels like a family.
 There is a strong sense of team achievement and pride.
 Mutual accountability is maintained, and personal differences are largely kept under control.

 Leaders can take a lower task and support role by increasing delegation of responsibilities as the need for direction decreases.
 Social activities and celebrations of success are important support functions.
 However, this is not the time to relax but rather to focus on sustaining high performance.
-An ongoing balance is needed between task and support functions to keep both achievement and motivation high.
+Balance between task and support functions to keep both achievement and motivation high.

 Do you need more support, Simply Lead Coaching provides a variety of professional development services for new leaders, individuals and teams.
 Learn more here.